 - You can enable more than one handler for any event.
-The SRL calls the most specific handler for an event. - You can enable general handlers that handle all events on a specified device. - You can enable a handler for any event on any device. - You can not call synchronous functions in a handler.
+The SRL calls all specified handlers when a thread detects the event. - You can enable general handlers that handle all events on a specified device. - You can enable a handler for any event on any device. - You can not call synchronous functions in a handler. - You can enable or disable handlers from any thread.